+Howard’s guitar virtuosity and emotional presentation have propelled him from finalist in Guitar Player Magazine’s Hendrix Contest to Best Blues Guitarist in the 2011 Yamaha Global Guitar Competition.
 His maverick style is indefinable, drawn from many genres and influences.
 He’s even backed up Loretta Lynn’s granddaughter, and performed a Flamenco duet in front of a 25-piece orchestra at Benaroya Hall.
 He seems comfortable in almost any musical setting, not changing, chameleon-like, but immersing himself and adding his essence revealing different layers of his talent.

-The man, too, defies labels, except to say he is a contributor, a curator of music.
+Howard, himself, defies labels, except to say he is a contributor, a curator of music.
 He sees his job as a musician to contribute to community, to act as a channel for the music, to learn and discover as much as create and transform.
 He is always becoming; always emerging.